 There is no standard definition of vulnerable adult.
 For the purposes of the work of Play to the Crowd, we refer to the Mencap's definition which is: 'A vulnerable adult is someone aged 18 or above who may need community care services for reasons like mental health issues, disability, age or illness.
-They may not be able to take care of themselves or protect themselves from harm or exploitation.'
+They are considered more 'vulnerable' because they may not be able to protect themselves from harm or exploitation.'

-Staff Roles and Responsibilities
+Safeguarding Roles and Responsibilities